Methow Watershed Council and Staff

 Position #5 - Lower Methow

 Bill lives in McFarland Creek on a small farm with his partner Katie Haven.
 He is a Licensed Land Surveyor and has been working in the Methow Valley for twenty years to support his hobby farm habit.
-He feels lucky enough to have adjudicated water rights on McFarland Creek, and when a
+He feels lucky to have adjudicated water rights on McFarland Creek, and when a position

 William R. Tackman